South West Creative Industries Strategy 2025-2029

 Have your say on southwest Victoria’s creative sector!

-This is the second iteration of a regional strategy designed to support local creative industries over the next four years.
+The draft Strategy is the second iteration of a regional strategy designed to support local creative industries over the next four years.
 The Strategy is led by Regional Arts Victoria with support from state and local governments, traditional owners, industry bodies, philanthropic organisations and community.

 > See the draft PDF below or the strategy webpage for more context, or read the full media release: